-4.11.3 Elderly
+4.11.2 Elderly

-The changing nature of the age profile of Naas requires greater consideration for the housing needs of the elderly.
-The proportion of the population aged 65 years and over in Naas increased from 5.5% in 2002 to 7% in 2006.
-Specific needs must be considered relating to access, public transport, provision of local services, medical care, security and personal safety among other issues.
+The changing nature of the age profile of Athy requires greater consideration for the housing needs of the elderly.
+The proportion of the population aged 65 years and over in Athy decreased from 15% in 2002 to 12% in 2006.
+The national average for the proportion of the population aged 65 years and over was recorded at 11% in 2006.
+Specific needs of the elderly must be considered relating to access, public transport, and local services, medical care, security and personal safety.
 In this regard dwellings and other residential facilities catering specifically for older people should be located in close proximity to convenience shops, community facilities and public transport nodes.